nikosheng/aws-cdh-spot-integration/README.md

 # aws-cdh-spot-integration
-Building up a CDH cluster(5.11.2) in AWS by using Spot Instances
+Building up a CDH cluster(5.11.2) in AWS by using EC2 Fleet.

 ***The project is building in North Virginia Region(us-east-1), if you want to deploy to other regions, please modify the packer scripts and cloudformation template as needed.***